 You can specify a custom installation directory for package and IIS steps.
 The custom installation directory feature deploys your package to a specific location on the target server.
 This feature helps when you are using an application that requires your files to be in specific locations, such as a Content Management System (CMS).

 Only use the custom installation directory feature when you really need it.

 The standard convention for deploying packages is often the best and simplest way to deploy your packages, and it eliminates problems caused by file locks and stale files being left in the deployment folder.
-It also provides smoother deployments and less downtime for Windows Services and Web Applications, so before you configure a custom installation directory, review the package deployment convention and package deployment feature ordering to be certain that you need to configure a custom installation directory.
+It also provides smoother deployments and less downtime for Windows Services and Web Applications, so before you configure a custom installation directory, review the package deployment convention and package deployment feature ordering to be certain that you really need to configure a custom installation directory.

 - From your Package Deploy or IIS step, click the Configure Features link.

 - Check the Custom Installation Directory check-box and click Ok.

-When you return to your deployment process, you will see the Custom Install Directory option had been added to the Features section.
+When you return to your deployment process, you will see the Custom Install Directory option has been added to the Features section of the deployment process.